 - Take risks.
 While expressing your uniqueness, do so within the usual parameters of a personal statement.
 Personal statements are not the place to experiment with format or avant-garde ideas.
 Err on the side of a conservative style.

 Personal Statement Advising

-If you would like to have a professional advisor look over and review your personal statement, or even just brainstorm ideas for a statement, please schedule here.
+If you would like to have a professional advisor look over and review your personal statement, or even just brainstorm ideas for a statement, please schedule an appointment here or visit us at virtual drop-ins.
+Do this the quarter before you begin applying to schools.
 Please email anything you have written and would like reviewed by your advisor at least 24 hours in advance of your appointment.